prof3ssorSt3v3/mad9011/docs/modules/week1/README.md

-# Week 1 Introduction to JavaScript and Tech
+# Week 1 Introduction to Mobile Design Fundamentals

 ## Introduction and Inspiration